 The bill amends R.S.
-14:95.1(B) and (D) to broaden the scope of the crime of possession of firearms or carrying concealed weapons by individuals previously convicted of felonies.
-Specifically, it makes the law applicable to anyone convicted of any felony, rather than limiting it to certain felonies.
-The penalties for violating this law have been adjusted, with a minimum imprisonment of one year and a maximum of seven and a half years for attempts, along with increased fines.
+14:95.1(B) and (D) to broaden the scope of the crime related to the possession of firearms or carrying concealed weapons by individuals previously convicted of felonies.
+Specifically, it makes the law applicable to anyone convicted of any felony, rather than limiting it to certain crimes.
+The penalties for violating this law have also been adjusted; individuals found guilty will face imprisonment for a minimum of five years and a maximum of twenty years, along with fines ranging from one thousand to five thousand dollars.
+Additionally, those attempting to violate this law will face imprisonment for at least one year and up to seven and a half years, with fines increased to a minimum of one thousand dollars.

-Additionally, the bill clarifies that if a violation occurs during the commission of a crime of violence or if the defendant has a prior conviction for a crime of violence, the violation will be classified as a crime of violence.
-This change aims to strengthen the legal consequences for individuals who possess firearms or carry concealed weapons after felony convictions, particularly in the context of violent crimes.
+Furthermore, the bill clarifies that if a violation occurs during the commission of a crime of violence or if the defendant has a prior conviction for a crime of violence, the violation will be classified as a crime of violence.
+This change aims to enhance the legal consequences for individuals who possess firearms or carry concealed weapons under these circumstances, thereby strengthening public safety measures.

 Statutes affected: